 2. Keep up on landscaping

-Landscaping isn’t an obvious fire safety tip for school, but it can make a huge difference in case of an emergency.
-Tidy landscaping keeps exits clear – doors and windows.
-A clean property also keeps litter or other obstacles from becoming hazardous during an evacuation.
+Landscaping is an easy fire safety measure to forget, but it is very important in case of an emergency.
+Tidy landscaping keeps exits like doors and windows clear.
+Not only does a clean property open space, it halts an obstacle that might arise from becoming hazardous during a potential evacuation.

 3. Review fire drills and emergency protocols